Babelscape/ner4id/README.md

 For ease of use, we simplify the notebook in the following points:
 - Instead of using *BERT-base-cased* for English and of *BERT-base-portuguese-cased* for Portuguese and Galician, we use a single BERT-base-multilingual-cased model;
 - Rather than ensembling the predictions of 9 model checkpoints, we consider the predictions only of the best model;
-- To identify entities, we use rely on commonly-used SpaCy NER tagger rather than on the WikiNEuRal-based model.
+- To identify entities, we use rely on commonly-used SpaCy NER tagger.

 For further implementation details, please refer to the paper.